ingo/ingo.github.io/_recipes/magical_himalayan_balsam_gin.md

 title: Magical Himalayan Balsam Gin
 ---

-This Himalayan Balsam Gin recipe is a delightful surprise.
 The Himalayan Balsam is a highly invasive weed, but it's also a highly edible plant.
 The green seed pods, seeds, young leaves, shoots, and flowers are all edible.
 In this recipe, we use the flowers to create a gin infusion that changes color when tonic is added.

 ### Ingredients